joana92/java-concept/java_concept.md

 ## java memory & garbage

 + java memory management

+Normally, java memory include: register, heap, stack.
+Stack: primitive data type, object reference(objects live in stack, the references are stored in stack)
+Heap: store the producted data by "new"
+The speed in stack is faster than heap.
+The data stored in stack could be shared
   - objects live in heap, and mehods and local variables live in stack.
+  - object reference variables live on the stack but as a reference to the object(???)
 + Garbage Collection
+  - aims to collect unreachable objects in heap
   - all objects are garbage-collectable on the heap
   - local bariables are declared inside a method.
 They are temporary.
 They only live as long as the method is on the stack